Frequently Asked Questions

 Yes.
 All test results are reported daily, as required by law.
 We follow all of the Maricopa County guidelines for test reporting, see the Arizona Department of Health Services website link below for additional details. https://www.azdhs.gov/preparedness/epidemiology-disease-control/infectious-disease-epidemiology/index.php#novel-coronavirus-lab-resources

 The antigen test detects for certain proteins on the COVID-19 virus, which implies active viral infection.
 An antigen test can generally produce results within 15 minutes.
 Due to the speed of this test, the antigen test may be more practical to use for large numbers of people or those requiring same day results.
 Antigen testing has also been commonly used in the diagnosis of influenza virus and respiratory syncytial virus (RSV).

 What type of test is this?

-We offer Rapid COVID-19 (SARS-CoV-2) testing using the BD Veritor Plus Analyzer.
+We offer Rapid COVID-19 (SARS-CoV-2) testing using the BD Veritor Plus Analyzer and the Access Bio CareStart COVID-19 Antigen test.
 This is not a PCR test.

 Why do I need this test?

 If you believe you have been exposed to COVID-19 or have had COVID-like symptoms recently.
 This test can also be used to meet employer/school requirements and/or for traveling purposes.
 It is important to confirm with your employer or other entity to ensure they accept the rapid antigen test results.

 What type of specimen will be collected for this test?